jarofgreen/event-website-template/README.md

 An events listing section.

-Static pages; starts with pages about the group and contact information.
+Static pages; starts with pages about the group, code of conduct, health policy and contact information.

 Links section.